Cancellation (insurance): Policy term

-The period of time that an insurance policy provides coverage.
-Most policies have a one-year term (365 days) but many other policies also have a 6-month term.
-Policy terms can be for any length of time and can be for a short period when the period of risk is also short.
-Policy terms can also be for a multi-year period.
+The policy term is the period that an insurance policy provides coverage.
+Many policies have a one-year term (365 days) but other terms both longer and shorter are used.
+Policy terms can be for any length of time and can be for a short period when the period of risk is also short or can be for multi-year periods.